AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

 This method is not so long (25 LOC).
 The complexity comes mainly from the fact that we've to iterate a bunch of time on a specific `Iterable`.

 ## Refactoring

+### <a id="strassen_refactored"></a>Strassen ([file](refactored_functions/strassen.py))

+Parts of the strassen() function could be moved to helper functions to reduce complexity.
+E.g. there is a code snippet of nested loops and if-statements in which `matrix1` and `matrix2` are extended with zeroes.
+If this were to be moved to a helper function H(), H() could return an extended version of each matrix.
+Because there are two matrices that need to be extended with zeroes, H() would need to be called twice from strassen().

+Depending on how this type of refactoring is executed, the matrices would not necessarily share the same loop.
+This could affect the efficiency negatively, but at the same time the cyclomatic complexity would be reduced and the program would be more easily understood by another programmer.

+The refactoring was carried out in [this file](refactored_functions/strassen.py) and the cyclomatic complexity was reduced from 12 to 7 according to Lizard.

 Plan for refactoring complex code: